zorkdev/heroku-buildpack/README.md

 # Heroku buildpack: swift

-This is a Heroku buildpack for Swift app, powered by SPM (Swift Package Manager).
+This is a Heroku buildpack for Swift app, powered by SwiftPM (Swift Package Manager).

 Check out the [Curassow-example-helloworld](https://github.com/kylef/Curassow-example-helloworld) for a fully working example that can be deployed to Heroku.